 Updating your Mac’s software

 This can be accessed from the Apple icon in the top left hand corner of your screen, click it, and select “software update” – it will then search for any available updates.
-This will look the same as the updater screen you might have come across using iTunes.
+This will look the same as the updater screen you might have come across using these keyboards.

 From there you can choose all the items you’d like to update (no need to download items for applications you won’t use, or just download everything, just in case you might need it someday).
 And once all your software is up to date, you can start playing with your new toy.